dmaerzendorfer/masterThesis/ResearchDiary/README.md

         - "fun" fact, cam 0 is always at 0 0 0, except if they detect ankles they assume the floor level then its 0 H 0

     - this might help in the future: https://community.stereolabs.com/
+- will continue my research for viewpoints (related work stuff) tomorrow? (we'll see about that...)

 <!--